PacificBiosciences/pbfusion/README.md

 3. The output prefix. `pbfusion` writes multiple files, prefixed with the user specified string.

 ```
-A tool for detecting fusion genes in aligned PacBio RNA data
+Identify fusion genes in aligned PacBio Iso-Seq data

-Usage: pbfusion [OPTIONS] --bam <FILE> --reference-gtf <REF> --output-prefix <OUTPUT>
+Usage: pbfusion discover [OPTIONS] --bam <FILE> --gtf <REF> --output-prefix <OUTPUT>

 Options:
   -b, --bam <FILE>
-          Aligned FLNC or transcript BAM file
+          Aligned Iso-Seq data in BAM format
-  -g, --reference-gtf <REF>
+  -g, --gtf <REF>
-          Input annotations in gtf format
+          Reference gene annotations in GTF format
   -o, --output-prefix <OUTPUT>
-          Output bed file prefix [default: none]
+          Output prefix [default: none]
-  -d, --breakpoint-group-distance <MAX_CLUST_DIST>
-          Maximum allowed distance (in bp) for clustering breakpoints [default: 500]
   -t, --threads <THREADS>
           Number of threads [default: 1]
-  -m, --min-coverage <MIN_COVERAGE>
+  -c, --min-coverage <MIN_COVERAGE>
-          Filter out breakpoint groups with coverage lower than this number of reads (exclusive) [default: 2]
+          Assigns "low confidence" to fusion calls with read coverage below the minimum coverage threshold [default: 2]
+  -i, --min-mean-identity <MIN_MEAN_IDENTITY>
+          Assigns "low confidence" to fusion calls where the mean alignment identity iew below the threshold [default: 0.85]
+  -p, --min-mean-mapq <MIN_MEAN_MAPQ>
+          Assigns "low confidence" to fusion calls where the mean mapq is below the threshold [default: 0.]
+  -M, --min-fusion-read-fraction <MIN_FUSION_READ_FRACTION>
+          Remove breakpoint pairs from groups if they have gene alignments which fewer than <arg> reads in group have [default: 0.25]
+  -s, --max-variability <MAX_VARIABILITY>
+          Assigns "low confidence" to fusion calls with the mean breakpoint distance is above the threshold [default: 1000]
+  -a, --max-readthrough <MAX_READTHROUGH>
+          Assigns "low confidence" to fusion calls spanning two genes below the readthrough threshold [default: 100000]
+  -r, --real-cell-filtering
+          Real-cell filtering for single-cell data.
+Iso-Seq reads annotated with zero "rc" tag value will be filtered
+  -l, --min-segment-length <MIN_SEGLEN>
+          Minimum alignment length, alignments below the threshold will be filtered before clustering [default: 25]
+  -Q, --min-fusion-quality <MIN_FUSION_QUALITY>
+          Determine the minimum fusion quality to emit.
+Choices: must be either LOW or MEDIUM [default: MEDIUM]
   -v, --verbose...
-          Verbose output
-          Apply once for info-level messages and additional output information
-          Apply twice or more for debug logs
-          If --log-level is set, this option takes precedence.
+          Enable verbose output.
+Enable verbose output
       --log-level <LOG_LEVEL>
           Alternative to repeated -v/--verbose: set log level via key.
           Values: "error", "warn" (default), "info", "debug", "trace".
           Enabling any level higher than "warn" also emits verbose output, including extra output files.
           If -v/--verbose is set, this option is ignored.
           Equivalence to -v/--verbose:
-                => "warn"
+                => "WARN"
-             -v => "info"
+             -v => "INFO"
-            -vv => "debug"
+            -vv => "DEBUG"
-           -vvv => "trace" [default: error]
+           -vvv => "TRACE" [default: error]
-  -T, --fusion-readthrough-threshold <fusion_readthrough_threshold>
-          Distance to use to determine if a transcript aligned to two nearby genes on the same strand
-          is a read-through event or a canonical fusion. [default: 10000]
-  -F, --filter-groups-failing-any
-          Filter out groups with breakpoint pairs failing any category.
-          Standard behavior is to filter out groups with pairs failing all categories, which is more permissive.
-  -R, --emit-readthrough
-          To emit ReadThrough events.
-These are not emitted by default
-  -S, --emit-sense-antisense
-          To emit SenseAntisense events.
-These are not emitted by default
-  -A, --emit-unannotated-exons
-          To emit unannotated exon events.
-These are not emitted by default
-  -O, --emit-overlapping
-          To emit overlapping gene events.
-These are not emitted by default
-  -a, --emit-all-breakpoints
-          Emit all breakpoints.
-Enables --emit-unannotated-exons, --emit-sense-antisense, --emit-overlapping, and --emit-readthrough
-  -n, --novel-exon-discovery
-          Whether to discover "novel exons"
   -h, --help
-          Print help information (use `--help` for more detail)
+          Print help (see more with '--help')
   -V, --version
-          Print version information
+          Print version

 Copyright (C) 2004-2023     Pacific Biosciences of California, Inc.
 This program comes with ABSOLUTELY NO WARRANTY; it is intended for
 Research Use Only and not for use in diagnostic procedures.
 ```

-By default, readthrough and sense-antisense chimeras, and overlapping gene events, and events involving unannotated exons are filtered out.
+By default, readthrough and sense-antisense chimeras, and overlapping gene events, and events involving unannotated exons are marked as low-quality.

-They can be emitted by enabling relevant `--emit-{category}` flags, or all can be enabled with `-a/--emit-all-breakpoints`.
+They can be unfiltered by enabling `--emit-all-breakpoints.`

 ## Output <a name="output"></a>

-`pbfusion` produces **one output file designed for end users**: `{prefix}.breakpoints.groups.bed`.
+`pbfusion discover` produces **one output file designed for end users**: `{prefix}.breakpoints.groups.bed`.
 All other files are auxiliary and usually used for diagnostic purposes.

 If verbose output is enabled (`-v`), five output files sharing the same prefix are emitted.